MikeWise2718/markdowndocs/vscode/vscode.md

 # VS Code
 VS Code is a general editor, made for working with lots of different kinds of projects - but kept lightweight.
 Portability to platforms like MacOS and Linux are also high priorities.

 Note that to get a preview of this document in VS Code use Ctrl-Shift-V A good place to start is the Help/Welcome command

+# Syncing setup
+- First you need to be signed in to the correct place where you are syncing too.
+I am using my Microsoft github account.
+   -This is done at the botton of the vertical bar on the left clicking on the profile icon.
+Password and Authenticaor are required
+- Then you need to make sure that the the sync setting option is checked in the setting icon there
+- You can check the syncing to see if the installed extensions are the same on both installations.

 ## Command Palette